william0578/UV-help/README.md

 How to use:
 ---
-1. Copy all files to root dir (`/`) of site
+1. Copy `/active` to root dir (`/`) of site

 2. Done!
+You will be able to  access the proxy at `/active`.
+If you change the location of the folder or change the name of the folder you will also have to modify `active/uv/uv.config.js` and `active/scripts/prxy.mjs`.
 You can change the styles and app at will!

 Disclaimer